These are the top 10 Halloween costumes for pets in 2019

 - Pumpkin—9.3%

-- Hot dog—7.2%
+- Hotdog—7.2%

 - Superhero—7.2%